mrmxf/opentsg-node/README.md

 ## Internal design and jargon

-opentpg-node is designed to generate all the json information on a per frame basis.
+opentsg-node is designed to generate all the json information on a per frame basis.
 With the frame information being discarded after it has been generated.
 The widgets and factories are declared in the create array of a factory, where each position in the create array of the initilisation json is a frame.
 In all the children factories, every create object is used in the array, and the order of the array is used to ensure the positioning of the objects will remain constant.
 The generate array order is also preserved.

 Open tpg runs in two stages:

 - Init
     - parse the the first object as a factory.
     - Open the jsons declared in include and sort if these are widgets or more factories.
 If it is a factory then it recurivley repeats the process until all inlcude files are opened,files are opened in the order they are declared.
 - Run
     - Run the frame position of create in the init file.
 This generates widgets in the array order they were declared in the factory.
 With the arrays in depth first order.
     - Within each factory the generate objects array of a factory is run first, then the create array.
     - Generate generates json widgets based on the data input and only updates the specified fields.
 The names for each depth are given by the user and generated based on their array positions.
     - Create objects either run recursively to another factory or generate a widget with the specified map updates.